MightyBurger/burgers_corner/content/projects/curveball.md

     PTH: Path,
 ```

 Not too bad!
-A `Profile` is something that produces a `Vec<Brush>`, possibly varying along the path.
+A `Profile` is something that produces a vector of points in a plane, possibly varying along the path.
 A `Path` is something that produces a point and a Frenet Frame that varies to produce the path.

 ## Exceptions to the rule